How to sue someone in small claims court UK guide

 Wait for the Defendant's Response

 The defendant has 14 days to acknowledge the claim and up to 28 days to file a full defence.
-If they don't respond at all, apply immediately for a default judgment — you can win without a hearing in as little as 2–4 weeks.
+If they don't respond at all, apply immediately for a default judgment.

 06